ToggleButton Behavior

 State Management

-Unlike the transient pressed property from ButtonBehavior (which is True only during active touch), the active property maintains persistent state:
+Unlike the transient pressed property from ButtonBehavior (which is True only during active touch), the activated property maintains persistent state:

-• active=True: Button is in “on” state (persists after release)
+• activated=True: Button is in “on” state (persists after release)

-• active=False: Button is in “off” state (default)
+• activated=False: Button is in “off” state (default)

-The active property can be set programmatically or toggled by user interaction.
-When allow_no_selection is False, attempts to deactivate the last active button in a group will be silently rejected.
+The activated property can be set programmatically or toggled by user interaction.
+When allow_no_selection is False, attempts to deactivate the last active button in a group are rejected: programmatic attempts log a warning, while touch interactions are silently blocked.

 Group Behavior